Restructuring to get rid of an employee

 If you exit an employee and replace them with someone in largely the same position (even if it has a different job title), you’ll have a hard time justifying the redundancy.

-If you have created a new position as part of a restructure, then you can't hire for that position until you have completed the restructure process and confirmed the outcome.
+If you have created a new position as part of a restructure, then you can't hire someone for that position until you have completed the restructure process and confirmed the outcome.

 Get answers to more common questions about restructures and redundancies.